jessestimpson/kapten/README.md

 0. Shared dependencies will be challenging to manage.
 The apps must agree on a common set of deps.
 1. The API is awkward.
 It's challenging to get custom modules loaded into the elixir config files.
-2. Upon generating a release, a warning is emitted that `MyShip.Config` is being redefined.
+2. Releases are not supported
 3. Each dep must be sufficiently configurable to avoid conflicts, and the conventional approach to managing dev.exs is incompatible.
-4. The rutnime.exs must use an undocumented public API from Config
+4. Kapten uses undocumented public API from Elixir Config
 5. Elixir LSP will complain about using Kapten.Config in the confix.exs because it doesn't know it's being required from the Kapten config.exs.